top of page

 By Nicola Baldwin

-Flora, Eva, Violet, Charlie and George – unemployed, troubled, kicked out of school.
-Years of austerity following a banking crash they can barely remember has crushed their hopes.
-They join a new political movement, which promises to train them, pay them, empower them: the British Union of Fascists.
-The Blackshirts insist the future belongs to those willing to fight for it.
+Flora, Eva, Violet, Charlie and George are unemployed, troubled, kicked out of school.
+Years of austerity following a banking crash they can barely remember has crushed their hopes and damaged their trust in government.
+A new political movement, the British Union of Fascists, offers evening classes, dances and an outlet for their anger and – unlike the old political parties – will train them, pay them, empower them.
+Loyalty to the Blackshirts must be absolute: the future belongs to those willing to fight for it.
 But what if this means fighting each other?

 Creative team: Nicola Baldwin, Cat Robey, Gabriel Finn, Abi Bown, Junior XL.